fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp2-m1-exercise-implement-interfaces-project.md

 You should see the `dotnet run` output displaying the information for both the student and the teacher, demonstrating the interface implementation.

-## Task 6: Test the implemented interfaces and their implementations to ensure they work as expected
+## Task 6: Test the implemented interfaces

 Finally, you will test the implemented interfaces and their respective classes to ensure they function correctly.